compomics/moFF/README.md

 -When using PeptideShaker results as a source, a PeptideShaker installation (<http://compomics.github.io/projects/peptide-shaker.html>) needs to be availabe.

-During processing, moFF makes use of a third party algorithm (txic or txic.exe) which allows for the parsing of the Thermo RAW data.
+During processing, moFF makes use of a third party algorithm (txic_json.exe or txic.exe) which allows for the parsing of the Thermo RAW data.
-Txic is compatible with the raw outputfiles originating from any Orbitrap or triple quadrupole Thermo machine.
-However, Thermo Fusion instruments are currently not supported.

 [Top of page](#moff)